Module 3: History as a Choice — Interactive Rebasing

 |---|---|---|

-Section titled “Hands-On Exercise”In this exercise, you will create a messy commit history containing Kubernetes manifests and a leaked secret, and then use interactive rebasing to sculpt it into a clean, professional history.
+Section titled “Hands-On Exercise”In this exercise, you will create a messy commit history containing Kubernetes manifests and a leaked secret, then use interactive rebasing to sculpt it into a clean, professional history.
+Work in a safe empty directory because the lab intentionally creates and rewrites commits.
+The manifests are deliberately small so you can focus on Git behavior instead of Kubernetes syntax, but the workflow mirrors real Kubernetes 1.35+ pull request cleanup.

 Run the following bash script in a safe, empty directory to generate the repository and the messy history.